 and includes any amendment, change, update or replacement to any of them that may be implemented or take effect during the term of this agreement.

-Message means any electronic message (including, SMS and MMS messages), (including the data, information, text, media, images, features, advertisements, promotions, links, pointers and other content comprised in those messages) transmitted or received (via the Customer’s Primary Account or a related Child Account) through the SMSGlobal Systems.
+Message means any electronic message (including, SMS and MMS messages), (including the data, information, text, media, images, features, advertisements, promotions, links, pointers and other content comprised in those messages) transmitted or received (via the Customer’s Primary Account or a related Sub Account) through the SMSGlobal Systems.